Hermione Baddeley

-Hermione Youlanda Ruby Clinton-Baddeley (13 November 1906 – 19 August 1986) was an English actress of theatre, film and television.
+Hermione Youlanda Ruby Clinton-Baddeley (13 November 1906 – 19 August 1986) was an English actress of theatre, film, and television.
 She typically played brash, vulgar characters, often referred to as "brassy" or "blowsy".
-She found her milieu in revue, in which she played from the 1930s to the 1950s, co-starring several times with the English actress Hermione Gingold.
+She found her milieu in revue, in which she played from the 1930s to the 1950s, co-starring several times with English actress Hermione Gingold.

-Baddeley was nominated for an Academy Award for Best Supporting Actress for her performance in Room at the Top (1959) and a Tony Award for Best Performance by a Leading Actress in a Play for The Milk Train Doesn't Stop Here Anymore in 1963.
-She portrayed Mrs Cratchit in the 1951 film Scrooge and Ellen the maid in the 1964 Disney film Mary Poppins.
+Baddeley was nominated for an Academy Award for Best Supporting Actress and BAFTA Award for Best British Actress for her performance in Room at the Top (1959) and a Tony Award for Best Performance by a Leading Actress in a Play for The Milk Train Doesn't Stop Here Anymore in 1963.
+She portrayed Mrs. Cratchit in the 1951 film Scrooge and Ellen the Maid in the 1964 Disney film Mary Poppins.
 She voiced Madame Adelaide Bonfamille in the 1970 Disney animated film, The Aristocats.
 In 1975, she won a Golden Globe Award for Best Supporting Actress in a Television Series for her portrayal of Nell Naugatuck on the TV series Maude.

 Early life

-Baddeley was born in Broseley, Shropshire, to W.H.
-Clinton-Baddeley and Louise Bourdin who was French.
+Baddeley was born in Broseley, Shropshire, to the composer William Herman Clinton-Baddeley (1867-1929) and Louise Bourdin, who was French.
 Baddeley was a descendant of British American War of Independence General Sir Henry Clinton.
 Her elder sister, Angela Baddeley, was also an actress.
 Her half-brother, William Baddeley, was a Church of England clergyman who became Dean of Brisbane and Rural Dean of Westminster.
+Her cousin was the playwright V.C.
+Clinton-Baddeley.

 An early stage appearance came in 1923 when she appeared in Charles McEvoy's play The Likes of Her in London's West End.